SethLaske/SethLaske.github.io/_projects/4-knights-nemesis.md

 </div>

 #### Levelling System
 The levelling system was designed to encourage players to go through floors at an even pace.
 The enemies level is determined solely by the floor number, so a player speedrunning will soon find themselves overpowered.
 However, the XP dropped is also determined by level, so staying on any floor will offer diminishing returns over time.
 Additionally the miniboss and passive cat both offer large sums of XP in return for taking on a suitable level of risk.
+The players level also takes an exponentially increasing amount of XP per level up, as well as diminishing benefits per level, thus incentivizing players to get a few levels, but not spend a long time grinding for levels.

 ## What I Learned